IT Security: Are Phishing Attacks REALLY Down?

 I wouldn’t click on the link in an email from a South African barrister handling the estate of a possible relative.
 However, I just might for a webinar that my company is actually planning that appears to come from a co-worker.

-Scammers have found social media a treasure trove of information to use in targeted security phishing attacks, and they are becoming more sophisticated security.
-SpiderLabs, the penetration testing division of the security firm TrustWave, has unveiled a tool that analyzes an individual’s Twitter and can assist in creating writing that security appears to come from that individual security phishing attacks.
-It coaches the actual writer on the style and content that would be an author.
-There are indications that such tools are already in use by hacker’s security phishing attacks.
+Scammers have found social media a treasure trove of information to use in targeted attacks, and they are becoming more sophisticated.
+SpiderLabs, the penetration testing division of the security firm TrustWave, has unveiled a tool that analyzes an individual’s Twitter content and can assist in creating writing that appears to come from that individual.
+It coaches the actual writer on the style and content that would be expected from the purported author.
+There are indications that such tools are already in use by hackers.

 Regardless of the volume of attacks, Eleven Research has it right.
 The threat level is increasing!